tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/030_deploy_helloworld_testnet/README.md

 If you'd like to check in any of your modified code to your own git repo, please rename the project to avoid any conflicts.

-## Switch to testing branch

-We'll switch to the following branch to access the IPFS scripts:
-`git checkout jacky_test`

 ## Setup TApp

 * Login to the Devportal with Metamask: [http://54.180.82.194:8080/ipfs/QmQ7rStyKjfHjZfySo36wgNiBtciEjV4CYRWy6tYrNrjT2](http://54.180.82.194:8080/ipfs/QmQ7rStyKjfHjZfySo36wgNiBtciEjV4CYRWy6tYrNrjT2)